umwrit350sp17/su17-team2/teamdocs/Writer Documentation/7 Page Formatting.md

 To modify the size, orientation, or margins of your pages:

-* find the sidebar settings at the right of your page.
+* Find the sidebar settings at the right of your page.
 * Click on the one that looks like a page that is called "Page" when your cursor hovers over it.

 After you click, this is what you will see: